 - Press the saute function on your Instant Pot.
 Heat 1 tablespoon of oil.
 Add the carrots, onions and celery and sprinkle with the salt.

 - Saute until softened, about 6 minutes.
 Add garlic and saute a minute more, until aromatic.

-- Stir in the spices, vegetable broth, and lentils.
+- Stir in the parsley, cumin, marjoram, paprika, cayenne pepper, table salt, nutmeg, black pepper, remaining vegetable broth, and lentils.
 Seal the lid and set the pressure valve to sealing.

 - Cook on high pressure for 10 minutes.
 It will take about 15 minutes to come to pressure.
 Once cooked, allow the pressure to release naturally for 10 minutes.
-Manually release the pressure; careful, hot steam may spurt out!
+Manually release the pressure; careful, hot steam will spurt out.

-- Stir in the can of crushed tomatoes with their juices.
+- Remove the lid and stir in the can of crushed tomatoes with their juices.
 Squeeze in the juice from half a lemon.
-If you prefer a thicker soup, turn on the saute function and evaporate off the liquid.
+If you prefer a thicker soup, turn on the sauté function and evaporate off the liquid.

 - Enjoy topped with crackers, more fresh parsley, and a sprinkle of your favorite cheese.

 - Keeps best for 4-5 days in the fridge.